About This Fundraiser

 Hello everyone.
 This is Ken EOM TNKR Special ambassador.

-There are 30,000 North Korean Refugees in South Korea.
-Even though South and North Korean use same language, Korea, there are many communication problems between South Koreans and North Korean defectors.
-Just because of English and Konglish.
-One defector brought a computer the laundromat to fix a computer because that laundromat signed "COMPUTER CLEANING".
+There are more than 30,000 North Korean Refugees in South Korea.
+Even though South and North Korean use the same language, Korean, there are many communication problems between South Koreans and North Korean defectors.
+One defector brought a computer to the laundromat because the sign on the laundromat read: "COMPUTER CLEANING".
 HAHAHA

-It is really challenge to learn English for those Refugees because all universities, high schools, companies could use many English words.
+It is really a challenge to learn English for refugees because universities, high schools and companies use many English words.

-Tnkr is waiting your supports, your participation and your precious dedications.
+TNKR is waiting for your support, participation and precious dedication.

 Please make a donation.
 Thank you so much.

 TNKR 홍보대사 KEN EOM